freer4/stackagejs/README.md

-Pick your favorite your frameworks and stack packages to abstract your ORM all the way to your SPA.
+Pick your favorite frameworks and stack packages to abstract your ORM all the way to your SPA.
 Use this one convention to mix and match front-ends and back-ends however you need.

 ## What does this even do?
 Allow you to access your data models and properties directly in your Single-Page Application, including relationships and complex custom types; then automatically get that data as-needed with no further effort.